Start an order, take a PIN terminal payment and invoice the items#

 Notes#

-• You can invoice a subset of items by passing only some IDs — useful for partial fulfilment.
+• You can invoice a subset of items by passing only some of the IDs from the invoice action — useful for partial invoicing.

-• See Authentication for how to pass your API key.
+• See Authentication for how to obtain and pass your API token.

 Query Runnerhttps://afosto.app/graphql